dovecot/documentation/source/configuration_manual/config_file/index.rst

 filters.

-Some variables exist in the plugin section only, such as :ref:`plugin-sieve-setting-sieve_extensions`.
+Some variables exist in the plugin section only, such as :pigeonhole:ref:`sieve_extensions`.
 Those variables cannot be referred to; that is ``$sieve_extensions`` won't work.

 Environment variables